-- Review the Wheel Clearance Diagram (Figure 2, page 3) to verify that there is adequate clearance with the wheels you will be using with the installation. - Rear brake kits are not supplied with hydraulic lines or fittings and may require the purchase of additional lines or fittings to complete the installation.
-Wilwood offers an extensive listing of brake lines and fittings on our web site: www.wilwood.com. - Rear brake kits are not supplied with parking brake cables hardware or adapters.
+- It is important to verify which bearing you have.
+There are two types of "Green Bearings" being supplied by axle manufacturers.
+Your setup should look like Figure 1, otherwise you have the wrong kit. - Review the Wheel Clearance Diagram (Figure 3, below) to verify that there is adequate clearance with the wheels you will be using with the installation. - This brake kit is not supplied with hydraulic lines or fittings and may require the purchase of additional lines or fittings to complete the installation.
+Wilwood offers an extensive listing of brake lines and fitting on our web site: www.wilwood.com. - This brake kit is not supplied with parking brake cables hardware or adapters.
 Please see the note in the assembly instructions for vendor recommendations to purchase these parts. - Due to OEM production differences and other variations from vehicle to vehicle, the fastener hardware and other components in this kit may not be suitable for a specific application or vehicle. - It is the responsibility of the purchaser and installer of this kit to verify suitability / fitment of all components and ensure all fasteners and hardware achieve complete and proper engagement.
 Improper or inadequate engagement can lead to component failure.